DomenPozrl/TarockMasters/README.md

 To test our trained models, we first constructed a set of all playing agents and calculated all possible permutations of playing agents of length 3 (for 3 players).
 Then we played 1000 games for each permutation where we selected the solo player and the duo players randomly.
 This gave us a total of 792000 played games.
 For starters testing was only done either over all played games or a single Q agent playing with two of the same theoretical agents.
 There is a lot more test we could run.
 This just scratches the surface.

+*Of course we should also do testing versus other Tarock playing applications and real life play.*

 In the processing of results we also introduced a rule for deciding which hands are average, good or great:

 ```